thedemodev/oui/README.md

 Read [how to contribute to OUI](CONTRIBUTING.md) for instructions on making pull requests.

+## 🚢 Release

+Check out the [Release a New Version section](https://github.com/optimizely/oui/blob/devel/CONTRIBUTING.md#ship-release-a-new-version) for instructions on releasing a new version of OUI

 ## ⚡️ React

 To use an OUI component inside your React app: